Friendly Ghost and Pumpkin Halloween Coloring Page with PDF Sheet

 The white ghost became common because draped fabric costumes and pale cartoon spirits were easy to recognize quickly in print and party decorations.

 Yes.
-The ghost is designed to feel playful rather than scary, which makes the sheet a better fit for preschool and early elementary ages.
+The ghost is designed to feel playful rather than scary, which makes the printable a better fit for preschool and early elementary ages.

-Can I print this page on A4 or US Letter?
+Can I print this illustration on A4 or US Letter?

 Yes.
-The page is set up so you can print it on A4 or US Letter using the matching print buttons.
+The illustration is set up so you can print it on A4 or US Letter using the matching print buttons.

 Explore More Categories